Want real facts on the regular?

 A sneeze travels out of your mouth at over 100 miles an hour.

-Brain waves can be used to run an electric train.
+Brain waves can be used to power an electric train.

-The tongue is the fastest healing part of a human body.
+The tongue is the fastest healing part of the body.

 Pigs can get sunburn.

 The life span of a taste bud is about ten days.

 The average human produces 10,000 gallons of saliva in a lifetime.